The American (2010 film): Plot

-Later, the man attempts to kill Jack, but Jack kills him instead after a chase through town.
-The next day, Benedetto asks Jack if he has anything to confess; although tormented by dreams of the events in Sweden and regrets killing Ingrid, Jack shares nothing.
+The next day, Benedetto asks Jack if he has anything to confess.
+Although he is tormented by dreams of the events in Sweden and has regrets for killing Ingrid, Jack shares nothing.
 When Benedetto says that he senses Jack lives in a special kind of hell, "a place without love", Jack starts to let himself feel love for Clara and envisions a life with her.

 Jack calls Pavel to ask how the Swedes found him, and Pavel tells Jack that he's losing his edge.
 In his growing fear, he even suspects Clara when he discovers a small pistol in her purse.
 They go on a picnic to the secluded river, where Jack prepares to kill Clara.
 But when she does not try to kill him, Jack begins to trust her and agrees to meet with her later back in town.

-Finally, Jack agrees to deliver the completed weapon and ammunition to Mathilde as his last job, but at the last moment, he re-opens its briefcase.
+Finally, Jack agrees to deliver the completed weapon and ammunition to Mathilde as his last job, but at the last moment, he re-opens the briefcase he has stored it in and makes some adjustments to the weapon.
 During the drop-off, Jack becomes suspicious that Mathilde plans to kill him, but a busload of schoolchildren arrive, preventing a confrontation.
 Mathilde gives Jack a padded envelope of cash before they separate.
 As she drives away, Pavel contacts her and asks if she has killed Jack.
 She tells him she has not but says she is following him.

 Clara then meets Jack at a religious procession in town.
 Jack asks her to go away with him and she agrees.
-While they embrace, Mathilde attempts to shoot Jack from a nearby rooftop with the rifle but it backfires in her face because Jack had sabotaged it.
+While they embrace, Mathilde attempts to shoot Jack from a nearby rooftop with the rifle but it backfires in her face due to the earlier sabotaging adjustments Jack had made.
 Seeing Mathilde fall from the roof, Jack gives Clara the envelope and tells her to wait for him at the river.
 He runs to a dying Mathilde, who reveals that she also works for Pavel.